48 Hours in Aruba

 Alto Vista Chapel aruba

-Even though our US National Parks are closed due to shut down – I was able to visit Aruba’s National Park – Arikok.
-Arikok takes up 20% of the island and it’s a nice reserve for various animals and has a number of hiking trails.
+Arikok National Park takes up 20% of the island and it’s a nice reserve for various animals and has a number of hiking trails.
 I only had time to drive through it on this trip – but it looked like no other national park I’ve seen.
 It was barren of trees, but plenty of rugged shrubs and cactuses.
-It provided you great access to some secluded coastal beaches, caves, and views.
-There were very few tourists there and in fact I really only saw locals there at the beaches – a nice change from Palm (Highrise) Beach.
+It provided you with great access to some secluded coastal beaches, caves, and views.
+There were very few tourists there and in fact, I really only saw locals there at the beaches – a nice change from Palm (Highrise) Beach.
 It also had a wind turbine farm at one end of the park that I actually found quite beautiful.

 wind turbine aruba